OfficeDev/Office-Add-in-samples/Samples/auth/Outlook-Event-SSO-NAA/README.md

 ## Run the sample

 First ensure you have signed in and consented to the add-in's scopes.
-Once you approve consent, you no longer need to do these steps.
+Once you approve consent, you no longer need to do those steps.

 1. Run the following commands.